chicagopython/CodingWorkshops/problems/webdev/flask_trackcoder/README.md

 This project is the second of the three part series of building tools for the mentees for tracking time.
 The end goal of such a tool will be to aggregate anonymous data and analyze how does a typical mentee spend on blogging (b), coding (c), debugging (d), pair program (p) with mentor or other mentees.

-In this project we will be building a fully functional web dashboard for your effort tracking using Flask.
+In this project we will be building a fully functional web dashboard for tracking efforts using Flask.

 Short url for this page: **https://git.io/vdQj6** #TODO